Category Archives: Uncategorized

 Optimizing your website to rank on ChatGPT is an obvious move today, and if you choose to put it off, it will become an unfortunate regret tomorrow.

-We already know the factors influencing ChatGPT rankings, such as brand mentions, reviews, jobsite check-ins, and brand authority.
+We already know the factors that influence ChatGPT rankings, such as brand mentions, reviews, job site check-ins, and brand authority.

 While many of these overlap with a modern SEO strategy, the importance of brand mention grows.